-The University’s buildings and estate are not only necessary for our academic work, but also contribute to Oxford’s reputation as a city of learning, heritage and culture.
-They form a vital part of the rich architecture of the city and provide a beautiful environment for visitors and Oxford residents, as well as for students and staff of the University.
+The University’s buildings and estate are not only necessary for our academic work; they also contribute to Oxford’s reputation as a city of learning, heritage and culture.
+They form a vital part of the rich architecture of the city and provide a beautiful environment for visitors and Oxford residents, as well as University staff and students.

-The University’s estate, comprising buildings for research, teaching, learning, and administration, has been growing at around 5% per annum for the last 15 years.
+The University’s estate, comprising buildings for research, teaching, learning, and administration, has been growing at around 5% a year for the last 15 years.
 Today there are around 260 buildings across 13 sites in and around Oxford.

-Our aim is to provide our staff and students with state-of-the-art facilities within an inspiring and historic setting, to improve opportunities for interdisciplinary working, and to do all of this while minimising our environmental impact.
+We aim to provide our staff and students with state-of-the-art facilities within an inspiring and historic setting, to improve opportunities for interdisciplinary working, and to minimise our environmental impact.

-We invest in the estate where this enables new or improved ways of working and includes the decommissioning and transformation of inappropriate spaces.
+We invest in the estate to enable new or improved ways of working; this includes the decommissioning and transformation of inappropriate spaces.
 How we manage and develop the estate is underpinned by our environmental policies.
-To support this investment, we have on average of 80 building and refurbishment projects ongoing at any one time, with an annual expenditure in excess of £100m, met through a combination of University funds, Government grants and initiatives, and donations.
+To support this investment, we have on average of 80 building and refurbishment projects ongoing at any one time, with an annual expenditure in excess of £100m.
+This cost is met through a combination of University funds, Government grants and initiatives, and donations.